 The following consumer information is provided in compliance with federal regulations.
-For further information, or to request a printed copy of any of the items in this list, contact the Director of Financial Assistance at extension 4216.
+For further information, or to request a printed copy of any of the items in this list, contact the Director of Financial Planning and Assistance, Pam Perry at extension 4216.

 Academic Program and Institutional Information

 Cornell offers a wide range of majors and minors, along with the flexibility for students to create individualized majors.
 Information related to Cornell’s Degree and Professional Programs is available in the college catalogue.

 Cornell also offers distinctive, professionally-staffed centers to support and guide students interested in pursuing graduate programs or careers in health-related fields, and law.
 Other pre-professional tracks are typically interdisciplinary in nature, with faculty advisors.
 Any student can get career advice and internship information from our career coaches at the Berry Career Institute.

 The college website has information related to the instructional, laboratory, and other physical plant facilities associated with the academic programs.